 When temperatures plummet and the winter ennui creeps in, Zagreb's Christmas extravaganza Advent laps on enough yuletide joy to cheer up any Scrooge.
 Every year, the best Zagreb attractions are transformed into illuminated winter wonderlands, decked in acres of fairy-lights and huge Christmas trees; ice-rinks, nativity scenes: if it's Christmas-themed, you'll find it here.
-As the award-winning festival grows ever popular, Advent has undergone a dizzying expansion and the sheer range of locations and activities on offer is frankly mind-boggling.
+As the award-winning festival grows ever popular, Advent has undergone a dizzying expansion and the range of locations and activities on offer is massive.
 Navigate the festivities with this guide and carve out your perfect Advent experience.

 RECOMMENDED: Christmas in Zagreb.

 Tightly-clustered food-stalls snake along Ban Jelačić and European Square: this is where Zagreb’s best restaurants flex their culinary muscles, a sort of who’s who of the city’s gastro scene.
 Zagreb's best restaurants all have a presence here, with winter cocktails and hot toddies to warm your cheeks also thrown into the mix.